 Traffic signage generally evolves over time through roadway corridors, where it can become less consistent through a community.
-One area where signage can be very important is in school areas, especially elementary school areas; sign materials, locations and the signs themselves need to be consistent through every school area.
-It is recommended that a signing assessment be completed, and signs updated through school areas for consistency and ultimately safety.
+One area where signage can be very important is in school areas, especially near elementary schools.
+Sign materials, locations and the signs themselves need to be consistent through every school area.
+It is recommended that a signing assessment be completed, and signs updated through school areas for consistency and safety.